 Chronic Diarrhea

 Persistent diarrhea accelerates transit time through intestines, leaving little opportunity for water reabsorption.
-Causes include infections, irritable bowel syndrome (IBS), medication side effects, or malabsorption syndromes.
+Causes include infections, irritable bowel syndrome (IBS), medication side effects, inflammatory conditions, or malabsorption syndromes.

 Kidney Disorders

-Though kidneys do not absorb water from digestion directly, they regulate body hydration by controlling urine concentration.
-Kidney diseases impair this function leading to excessive fluid loss despite adequate intake.
+Though kidneys do not absorb water from digestion directly, they regulate body hydration by controlling urine concentration and electrolyte balance.
+Kidney diseases can impair this function, leading to excessive fluid loss or abnormal fluid retention despite adequate intake.

 The Role of Electrolytes in Water Absorption